pexaorj/nginx-consul-nodejs-terraform/README.md

 ![nginx-consul-template.png](img/nginx-consul-template.png)

- - 1 Instance to work as load balancer with (Nginx + Consul + Consul-template + Register)
+ - 1 Instance to work as a load balancer with (Nginx + Consul + Consul-template + Register)
  - 2 Instances acting as application instances ( Nodejs + Register)
  - 1 Route53 Zone + records to instances interact using dns names instead directly ip's
  - All other things are not described here in detail since it's not the main purpose of this tutorial.

-#### Points to pay attention and have in mind
+#### Points to pay attention to and have in mind

-As this repository works as an simple example, some important aspects are not covered here, like:
+As this repository works as a simple example, some important aspects are not covered here, like:

  - One ELB to split the load between frontend servers
  - High Availability over Nat Instances